emersunn/archivePhotos/README.md

 This Python script copies image files from Photos.app to a destination directory, renaming them sequentially as image1, image2, image3, and so on.

+## Why?

+I don't trust Photos.app built-in export, if you are not careful you could end up with inferior jpegs.
+My method may be faster, but I have not tested it.
+I have 50GB of photos and it went pretty quick.

 ## Requirements

 - Python 3.6 or higher